watson-developer-cloud/watson-vision-coreml-code-pattern/_arduino/introduction.md

 You will learn how to integrate Watson services in your iOS application and how to leverage Core ML APIs to enable artificial intelligence features directly on device.

+In this advanced tutorial, you'll also learn how to implement two models.
+For a given Arduino, the application we'll build identifies both the part as well as whether there is a fault of the circuit board.

 <hr />

 ## Why choose Watson Visual Recognition + Core ML?